 Enjoying Antique Himalayan Singing Bowls

-Whether you use yours for spiritual purposes or just as an interesting artifact, a singing bowl is a beautiful addition to your décor both visually and for the sounds it makes when played.
+Whether you use yours for spiritual healing purposes or just as an interesting artifact, a singing bowl is a beautiful addition to your décor both visually and for the sounds it makes when played.
 Keeping your bowl dusted with a soft cloth is the best way to care for it to ensure it lasts for a lifetime.